 Bombus impatiens is one of the more common North American bumblebees, it can be found in Ontario, Maine, Georgia, Kentucky, Maryland, New Jersey, New York, Pennsylvania, South Carolina, Virginia, West Virginia, south to Florida, west to Michigan, Illinois, Kansas, Missouri, Wyoming.
 Body lengths, queens 21 - 23 mm, workers 9 - 14 mm, males 12 - 14 mm.
 Their hair is short and smooth, and they nest underground.
+Queens can be seen from April, workers from May, and males from June.
+Favourite flowers include thistles, and goldenrod.

 Above you can see a B. impatiens worker with her tongue extended.
 There is no flower, so she is probably licking up honeydew excreted by aphids.
 B. Impatiens has a medium tongue length, for more on the importance of tongue lengths and the tongue in general visit the bumblebee tongue page, yes, there is a whole page devoted to this!